 The Messy World of Organic Certification

-No manufacturer can legally claim that a product is organic unless it’s been certified by the U.S. Department of Agriculture (USDA).
-Otherwise, all they’re “allowed” to do is identify the product’s organic ingredients on the nutrition facts/ingredients part of the label.
+No manufacturer can legally claim that a product is organic unless the product has been certified by the U.S. Department of Agriculture (USDA).
+Otherwise, all that producers are “allowed” to do is identify the product’s organic ingredients on the nutrition facts label.

 Unfortunately, not all companies rigorously follow labeling laws, so you may see the word “organic” used on non-organic products.